Causes and Risk Factors

 Removal of the Ovaries and Fallopian Tubes

-Women can also greatly reduce their risk of ovarian cancer by removing their ovaries and fallopian tubes, a procedure known as prophylactic bilateral salpingooophorectomy.
-Primary peritoneal cancer, which is microscopically almost identical to ovarian cancer, can still occur, but is infrequent.
+Women can also greatly reduce their risk of ovarian cancer by having their ovaries and fallopian tubes removed, in a surgical procedure known as prophylactic bilateral salpingooophorectomy.
+Primary peritoneal cancer, which is microscopically almost identical to ovarian cancer, can still occur after this procedure, but is infrequent.
 One recent study suggests that women with BRCA1 mutations gain the most benefit by removing their ovaries before age 35.

 Having a hysterectomy, or removal of the uterus while leaving the ovaries, may decrease the risk of ovarian cancer by 33 percent, according to the American Cancer Society.
 Having fallopian tubes tied (tubal ligation) may reduce risk by up to 67 percent, the American Cancer Society says, though researchers aren’t sure why this is the case.